Aquafina-water-bottle/jmdict-english-yomichan/local_audio/README.md

 # Local Audio Server for Yomichan

-This is a completely optional setup for people who want to be able to create Anki cards nearly instanteously, and without a working internet connection.
+This is a completely optional setup for people who want to be able to create Anki cards nearly instantaneously, and without a working internet connection.

 > **Note**